QNB Group Named 'World's Best Bank For Emerging Markets In 2024'

 The recognition underscores QNB 's commitment to developing its global Network through the world's fastest growing markets in the Middle East and Africa, Asia, and Europe thanks to its expertise and regional outreach to support growth of its clients in multiple markets.

-As a key market leader across 28 countries in three continents, QNB Group is renowned for its innovative solutions and expertise to provide best-in-class services for its clients and facilitate optimised funding lifecycles for corporate clients, empowering them to achieve
+As a key market leader across 28 countries in three continents, QNB Group is renowned for its innovative solutions and expertise to provide best-in-class services for its clients and facilitate optimized funding lifecycles for corporate clients, empowering them to achieve growth.

 This recognition not only showcases QNB's market-leading capabilities but also underscores our dedication to delivering innovative products even in traditional markets to empower our clients to achieve growth and scale in an ever-changing market.”

-The annual World's Best Banks are in their 26th year and are recognised to be among the most prestigious in the financial services industry.
-QNB Group currently ranks as the most valuable bank brand in the Middle East and Africa.
-Through its subsidiaries and associate companies, the Group extends to more than 28 countries across three continents providing a comprehensive range of advanced products and services.
+The annual World's Best Banks are in their 26th year and considered to be among the“most prestigious” in the financial services industry.

 Legal Disclaimer: